skayi/vue-virtual-selector/README.md

 ## Events

+- `focus` : emitted when the input focused.
 - `search` : emitted when the input changed.
 - `select` : emitted when the dropdown item is selected.